Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

 \textbf{Theory Development.} STGT provides researchers with a choice of two theory development approaches, \textit{Emergent Mode} or \textit{Structured Mode} \cite{Hoda2021}.
 The Emergent mode is preferable when the basic stage reveals categories with emerging relationships, but without a clear theoretical structure.
-It involves targeted data collection and analysis (where focus is paid almost exclusively to the most significant categories), and theoretical structuring (where researchers could explore how the emerging theory fits with theory genres and templates) \cite{Hoda2021}.
-The Structured mode is recommended for use when the Basic Stage yields categories with a relatively clear theoretical structure.
-It involves structured data collection and analysis (where relationships between key categories are strengthened), and theoretical integration (where categories are full integrated into the overall structure of the framework).
-What we use will depend on our findings from the Basic Stage.
-Regardless, the final outcome will be a framework that serves to answer our research questions.
+It involves targeted data collection and analysis (where the focus is paid almost exclusively to the most significant categories), and theoretical structuring (where researchers could explore how the emerging theory fits with theory genres and templates).
+On the other hand, the Structured mode is recommended for use when the Basic Stage yields categories with a relatively clear theoretical structure.
+It involves structured data collection and analysis (where relationships between key categories are strengthened), and theoretical integration (where categories are fully integrated into the overall structure of the framework).
+For our analysis, we employed the Structured mode due to the clear theoretical structures of the barriers, strategies, and backgrounds at a fundamental level.
+However, the integration of these categories required further clarification.
+Therefore, subsequent stages of analysis were specifically dedicated to exploring the deeper connections between them.